liteDB/liteDB/README.md

 - `*.so` - for Linux (64-bit)
 - `*.dylib` - for macOS (Intel based)

 Binaries are 64-bit and require a 64-bit SQLite version.
-If you are using SQLite shell on Windows (`sqlite.exe`), its 64-bit version is available at https://github.com/nalgeon/sqlite.
+If you are using SQLite shell on Windows (`sqlite.exe`), its 64-bit version is available at https://github.com/litedb/sqlite-builder/releases/latest. (`sqlite3-32.exe` or `sqlite3-64.exe`)

 ## Usage